Disclosure – This post features a product that has been gifted to me in exchange for a review. All opinions are honest and my own.

 Did I feel any different afterwards?

-During my yoga workouts and walks after having the shakes, I didn’t notice a difference in how I felt.
+During my workouts and walks after having the shakes, I didn’t notice a difference in how I felt.
 It would probably take longer to see or feel results from taking protein shakes.
 I did, however, feel quite happy and energised in the evenings after drinking these shakes.
 This could have been related or could have been a coincidence!

 Are these protein shakes a healthy choice?